blueEnergy Nicaragua

 Costa Caribe Sur de Nicaragua

-Added to these challenges, the RACCS is among the regions with the highest levels of poverty and isolation in Nicaragua.
-In many rural areas, poverty exceeds 60% of households, with a higher incidence in indigenous and Afro-descendant communities.
+These challenges are compounded by high levels of poverty and isolation.
+In many rural areas, poverty affects more than 60% of households, with higher incidence among Indigenous and Afro-descendant communities.

 • Drinking water